Ryan-Rudes/synchronous-gym/README.md

-# Synchronus Gym
+# Synchronous Gym

-A wrapper for OpenAI gym which enables use of multiple environments in synchrony
+A wrapper for OpenAI's `gym` module which enables use of multiple environments in synchrony

 - [Example](#Example)
 - [Resetting](#Resetting)